douglasawebster/traffic-control/final-project/draft-report.md

 Not only is waiting at red lights frustrating, it is also harmful to the environment and to our health.
 Being stopped at a red light increases travel time.
 This increase in travel time results in an increase in emitted pollution.
 Also, while at a red light many drivers are surrounded by idling engines creating pollution hot-spots.
 A study conducted in the United Kingdom monitored drivers' exposure to air pollutants at various points of a journey.
 It was found that traffic intersections produced pollution hot-spots.
 With drivers decelerating and stopping at lights, idling for a period of time, and then revving up to move quickly when lights turn green, peak particle concentration was found to be twenty-nine times higher than that during free-flowing traffic conditions.

 As cities continue to become more dense and the number of cars on the street increases, traffic congestion and traffic light waiting times will only become more problematic.
 While many of the traffic lights in our cities are able to adapt to changes in demand (i.e. the number of cars currently at a light) they can only adjust to cars which are already at the light.
 Thus, they fail to foresee changes in demand that will occur a short period of time into future.
-In order to combat these problems I am building a system that gathers current traffic information and then uses the information to make global traffic flow decisions.
-Thus, my final project will focus on building an IoT network for traffic control.
+In order to combat these problems I am building a system that gathers current traffic information that can be used to make global traffic flow decisions.
+Thus, my final project will focus on building an IoT information network which can be used for traffic control.

 At a high level this project asks two questions.
 First, how do we collect the information needed to make global traffic flow decisions?
 Second, once the information is gathered how do traffic signals make global traffic flow decisions?

-In order to answer these questions I begin by stating the goals and reviewing the terminology that will be used throughout the report.
-The next section focuses on data collection which includes geographic scale, sensor types and quantities, data transport, data rates, and data storage.
+In order to answer these questions I begin by stating the goals of my project.
+Then, the next section focuses on data collection which includes geographic scale, sensor types and quantities, data transport, data rates, and data storage.
 After a thorough discussion on data collection the following section will detail how this information could be used to make global traffic flow decisions.
 Once this has been done I will discuss the architecture linking the data collection system and decision making system together.
-Lastly, I will review an elementary prototype of this system using various live traffic API's, the MQTT message protocol, traffic optimization algorithms, and data visualizations for human monitoring.
+Lastly, I will review an elementary prototype of this system using various live traffic API's, the MQTT message protocol, and data visualizations for human monitoring.

 ### Goals
 - Compile sufficient information about streetlights which will be used as the backbone of the traffic control system
 - Determine the sensors necessary to gather live traffic information
-- Define a mode of communication between sensors and server
+- Define a mode of communication between the sensors and server
 - Outline a few possible optimization methods for traffic control using live traffic data from sensors and stored historical data

-### Terminology
-- **Streetlight:** A light on the side of the road used to illuminate the road surface (not a traffic light)
-- **Traffic light:** A light at an intersection directing traffic
-- **Current:** The immediate time frame and lasts for ten seconds, thus it refers to the current state of traffic within about five-hundred feet
-- **Future:** The time frame between ten seconds to two minutes after the current time frame which is between five-hundred feet and one mile
-- **Global:** A ___ radius emanating from a traffic control light
-- **Optimum traffic flow:** A function of motor vehicle speed, density, and wait time

 ### Geographic Scale
 Traffic control is a broadly scoped project.
 To consolidate the implementation of the project I will be focusing on traffic control in La Jolla, California.
 The map included below showcases the high-level road structure of La Jolla.
 This cross-section covers about three miles horizontally and two miles vertically.
 Additionally, special attention will be focused on Torrey Pines Road.
 This is because the road handles much of the traffic entering/leaving La Jolla and is known to get congested during rush hour, school drop-off/pickup, and the summer months.

 ![Alt text](img/la-jolla-street-map.png)

 This geographical working space will be filled with sensors to monitor road activity.
 The sensors for the traffic control system will be placed at streetlights.
-The use of streetlights for sensors is crucial for this system because they provide the necessary electricity needed to run the sensors during the day an night, removing the need for additional power lines to be installed.
+The use of streetlights for sensors is crucial for this system because they provide the necessary electricity needed to run the sensors during the day and night, removing the need for additional power lines to be installed.

 Using a database provided by the City of San Diego I was able to find all of the streetlights in La Jolla.
 The data was stored via csv with the following format `ID, Model, Type, Wattage, Voltage, Longitude, Latitude, Description`.
 To determine if the streetlight was in La Jolla it was necessary to do some prescreening because there were over 60,000 entries.
 I first pruned the data by picking a rough boarder around La Jolla.
 These coordinates were `max_latitude_north = 32.889147`, `min_latitude_south = 32.802140`, `max_longitude_west = -117.289555`, and `min_longitude_east = -117.235660`.
 Then I checked to see if the streetlight was within these coordinates.
 If it was outside of the range the entry was ignored because it was outside of La Jolla.
 However, if the coordinates were within the rough boundary, closer inspection was needed.
 To definitively determine if the streetlight was in La Jolla I made use of a python library to query the coordinates.
 The returned result from the query contains a postal code field which I used to determine if the streetlight was in La Jolla.
 For each streetlight in La Jolla I added it to a JSON with the key field being the streetlights identification number and values being filled with the rest of the data from the csv.
 The files pertaining to the streetlight locations can be found in the following directory `final-project/data/streetlight-data/`.
 Within this directory the following files are present: